fbpx

 • Save the related documents

-When you file your patent application, you want to state the relevant prior art along.
-If the patent examiner has all the relevant references at his disposal, you will end up with a stronger patent.
+When you file your patent application, you want to state the relevant prior art.
+You will have a stronger patent if the examiner has all the relevant references.
 Additionally, this will satisfy your ethical duties of disclosure, candor, and good faith to report prior art to the PTO.
-So make sure you save a list of all relevant results.
+So, make sure you save a list of all relevant results.

 • Know when to stop searching

-Your goal is not to look at all the prior art out there.
-Rather, it’s to examine enough prior art to gain a complete understanding of where your invention stands in the industry.
-Once you think you have performed a satisfactory search, you could call it an off and go for the filing process.
+Your goal is not to examine all the prior art.
+Rather, it’s to examine enough prior art to understand where your invention stands in the industry.
+Once you have performed a satisfactory search, you could call it off and go for the filing process.

 Related Read: 5 Ways to do an Advanced Prior Art Search